jeremylarose/server_install_scripts/README.md

 * Installs Oracle Java JRE, Elasticsearch, Logstash, and Kibana and tunes Elasticsearch as recommended with heap size
 * use no more than half of your system memory for heap size and max of 32gb
-* script doesn't cover it, but don't forget to set correct # of shards and replicas
+* script doesn't cover it, but don't forget to set correct # of shards and replicas for Elasticsearch
 * usage example:
   1. wget https://raw.githubusercontent.com/jeremylarose/server_install_scripts/master/ElasticStack.sh && chmod +x ElasticStack.sh && ./ElasticStack.sh -v "6.4.1" -h 4g && rm -f ElasticStack.sh